 Courtney Act’s Provocation: Dragging You into the Mainstream

-As part of our Edinburgh Fringe public debate series, we’re exploring how the rising prominence of the underground drag scene is informing cultural discussions surrounding gender, race, sexual orientation and more.
-This 90-minute session kicks off with a provocation delivered by Australian drag performer Courtney Act (RuPaul’s Drag Race, Celebrity Big Brother), followed by a panel discussion and Q&A.
+As part of our Edinburgh Fringe public debate series, we explored how the rising prominence of the underground drag scene is informing cultural discussions surrounding gender, race, sexual orientation and more.
+This 90-minute session kicked off with a provocation delivered by Australian drag performer Courtney Act (RuPaul’s Drag Race, Celebrity Big Brother), followed by a panel discussion and Q&A.

 Dandy Darkly’s All Aboard

 Dandy Darkly is New York City’s cult, queer and horror storytelling sensation.
-A Southern Gothic sissy, satirist, author and internationally acclaimed alt-cabaret performance artist, he’s premiering brand new show Dandy Darkly’s All Aboard! at this year’s Edinburgh Fringe.
+A Southern Gothic sissy, satirist, author and internationally acclaimed alt-cabaret performance artist, he premiered brand new show Dandy Darkly’s All Aboard! at the 2018 Edinburgh Fringe.